fbpx

 Muslim Funerals

-Those that practice Islam generally believe that after someone dies, the actions they have committed in their life will either yield them entry into Paradise in which they experience peace, or they would be condemned to Hell in which they experience suffering.
+Those who practice Islam generally believe that after someone dies, the actions they have committed in their life will either yield their entry into Paradise in which they experience peace, or they will be condemned to Hell in which they experience suffering.
 Some Muslims believe that the dead will remain in their tombs until the Last Day (Day of Judgement), then they would either go to Paradise or Hell.

 Pentecostal Funerals